Interactions and Collaboration

 • Keep business cards with you so you can easily supply contact information when you make these connections

 • Ask students to help identify barriers to their use of the library space, and continue to get their input as you develop solutions.
-Some ways to get their opinions could include focus groups or ethnographic studies of how they navigate the library.
+Some ways to get their opinions could include surveys, focus groups or ethnographic studies of how they navigate the library.

 • For instance: one library moved its fidget toys from a check-out area in the front desk to unrestricted access in a more secluded area when students expressed discomfort at being seen checking them out (Boyer & El-Chidiac, 2023).